 In addition to staying in touch with family and friends, be sure to do the following:

-- Provide your local address and phone number to your emergency contacts and the ASU Study Abroad Office.
+- Provide your local address and phone number to your emergency contacts and the ASU Global Education Office.
 In the case of an emergency, ASU needs to be able to reach you 24/7 while you are on-site.
-You may provide this information to your Study Abroad International Coordinator by email, or enter the information in the Abroad address fields on your Applicant Home page.
+You may provide this information to your Global Education International Coordinator by email, or enter the information in the Abroad address fields on your Applicant Home page.

 - Take control of your own safety.
 Personal safety is always a concern, regardless of destination.
 Accidents (motor vehicle, pedestrian and drowning) are among the top causes of injury/death for travelers, so maintain awareness of your surroundings, avoid high-risk activities, and heed locally posted signs and precautions.
 Travel in groups when possible and avoid being in socially isolated areas that may increase your risk as a target of crime.